CarlPericles18/CarlPericles18/README.md

 ### Hi there I'm Carl Pericles👋

-I am currently an active duty military personnel.
-I'm Learning front-end web developing and always looking for something new to enhance my skill.
+I am a Military Veteran.
+Aspiring Data Analytics and always looking for something new to enhance my skill.

-- 🌱 I’m currently learning Next.js, Vite.js, React Native
+- 🌱 I’m currently SQL and Phyton

 #### Language and frameworks
 <p>